gueux/docker-zabbix-coreos/README.md

-# Docker Zabbix for CoreOS server
+# Docker Zabbix Agent 3.0 with CoreOS data elements

-This Docker container provides a patched Zabbix agent to monitor a real CoreOS server and all his containers.
+This Docker container provides a patched Zabbix Agent to monitor a real CoreOS server and all his containers.

-The Zabbix agent has been patched to read system informations from these directories:
+The Zabbix Agent has been patched to read system informations from these directories:

 * `/hostfs` mapped from `/` on the real host